 Hair & make-up

 You might not be up for a visit to a salon for hair & makeup–understandable!
-Your options are to DIY, or we can have a hair & makeup artist come to you.
+We can have a hair & makeup artist come to you!

 If you choose to DIY, I advise wearing just a little bit more makeup than you would usually wear in order to photograph well.
 Try a search of YouTube videos for help.

-If you prefer on-site hair & makeup, I can make arrangements to have a stylist on site for you for about $150.
+If you prefer on-site hair & makeup, I will make arrangements to have a stylist on site.
 Please get in touch with me for details on this.

-Please keep your house about 10 degrees warmer than usual to keep baby sleepy and comfortable with little to no clothing.
+Your home is the ideal location for your shoot--you will be calm and relaxed and the background will be to your taste.
+Please keep your house about 5-10 degrees warmer than usual to keep baby sleepy and comfortable with little to no clothing.
 Try to find a space with minimal clutter and lots of window light that we might use for family portraits (usually a bed or a couch, or in summer months, a porch or other outdoor space).
-We will usually do family and sibling portraits at the beginning of your session and then individual portraits of your baby for the rest of the time.
+We will usually do family and sibling portraits at the beginning of your session and then portraits of mom & baby for the rest of the time.